William Joseph Snelling: Life on "the frontier"

+Writing career (and his social / political activism)

 Snelling returned to Boston and entered the writing field.
-Over the next 20 years, he wrote pieces for American Monthly, Boston Book, the Boston Herald, the New England Galaxy, New England Magazine, North American Review, and Token.
+Over the next 20 years, he wrote pieces for American Monthly, Boston Book, the Boston Herald, the New England Galaxy, Joseph T. Buckingham's New England Magazine, North American Review, and Samuel Griswold Goodrich's Token.
 Snelling expressed frank opinions on American society and proposed social reforms, earning him both praise and enmity.
 Truth: A New Year's Gift for Scribblers is an early example.
 The piece, written in 1831, satirizes American letters.
 As editor of the New England Galaxy, Snelling initiated an anti-gambling movement among Boston's newspapers.
 He was sued for libel and fought back by publishing his editorials in pamphlet form, called "Exposé of the Vice of Gaming", in 1833.
 He used the proceeds to pay his legal costs.
 He later served four months in jail for drunkenness.
 The experience led him in 1837 to take on prison reform with his The Rat-Trap; or Cogitations of a Convict in the House of Correction.